-While it is not likely that anything will happen to your pet while you are gone, it is possible that they can get sick suddenly or injured while on a walk or at the dog park.
+While it is not likely that anything will happen to your pet while you are gone, it is possible that they could get sick suddenly or injured while on a walk.
 Therefore, it is important to leave your pet sitter with everything they need to handle the situation.
 Make sure you also let them know whether or not your pet is microchipped, just in case they get out.

 Who watches your dogs while you are away?
 Tell us on our Wide Open Pets Facebook.